fdazen/fda-documentation/accounting.md

 ---
 title: Accounting
 tags: [formatting]
-keywords: reports, payments, currency, pay types, credit card, invoices, discount reasons, Revenue Labels, Revenue Categories
+keywords: reports, payments, currency, pay types, credit card, invoices, discount reasons, Revenue Labels, Revenue Categories, security deposit
 last_updated: November 25th, 2015
 summary: "Labels are just a simple Bootstrap component that you can include in your pages as needed.
 They represent one of many Bootstrap options you can include in your theme."
 ---